 What is Covered Interest Rate Parity?

-As per the international parity conditions, it is theorized that if the required preconditions are met, then it is not possible to make a risk-free profit from investing in a foreign market which is giving a higher rate of return, one such condition for covered interest rate parity, the foreign security should be completely hedged.
+As per the international parity conditions, it is theorized that if the required preconditions are met, then it is not possible to make a risk-free profit from investing in a foreign market that gives a higher rate of return, one such condition for covered interest rate parity, the foreign security should be completely hedged.

 There are various kinds of parity conditions that deal with the interlinking of measures such as the Current Spot rate, Forward exchange rate, Expected future spot exchange rate, Inflation differential, and Interest rate differentials.